Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 # An Introduction to AWS Batch

-[AWS Batch](https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) is a fully managed service that helps us developers run batch computing workloads on the cloud.
+AWS Batch[^1] is a fully managed service that helps us developers run batch computing workloads on the cloud.
 The goal of this service is to effectively provision infrastructure for batch jobs submitted by us while we can focus on writing the code for dealing with business constraints.

 Batch jobs running on AWS are essentially Docker containers that can be executed on different environments.
 AWS Batch supports job queues deployed on EC2 instances, on ECS clusters with Fargate, and on Amazon EKS (Elastic Kubernetes Service).
 Regardless of what we choose for the basis of our infrastructure, the provisioning of the necessary services and orchestration of the jobs is managed by AWS.